1937 FA Cup final: Sunderland

 As First Division clubs, Sunderland and Preston both entered the competition at the third round stage.
 Sunderland began with an away tie against Second Division Southampton, who they met in the third round for the third time in seven seasons.
 Sunderland won 3–2, with goals from Bobby Gurney, Cecil Hornby and Patsy Gallacher.
 In the fourth round, they came from two goals down to draw 2–2 with the Third Division South team Luton Town, before goals from Len Duns, Jimmy Connor and Raich Carter gave them a 3–1 win in the replay.

 After beating another Second Division team, Swansea Town, 3–0 in the fifth round, Sunderland required three matches to eliminate Wolverhampton Wanderers in the quarter-finals.
-They eventually won 4–0 in the second replay at a neutral venue, Hillsborough in Sheffield, after the first two matches had ended in draws.
+They eventually defeated Wanderers 4–0 in the second replay at a neutral venue, Hillsborough in Sheffield, after the first two matches had ended in draws.
 Sunderland's scorers in this second replay were Gurney, Carter, Gallacher and Charlie Thomson.

-In the semi-finals at Leeds Road, Huddersfield, they faced the Third Division South giantkillers Millwall, who were the first team from that level to reach the last four since the Third Division was formed in 1920.
-Millwall had scored 22 goals in six consecutive wins in their Cup run, including home wins against First Division teams Chelsea, Derby County and Manchester City, with their captain and inside-forward Dave Mangnall scoring nine of them.
-Mangnall made a late recovery from a thigh injury to start the semi-final, and opened the scoring after ten minutes, but Sunderland replied with goals from Gurney and Gallacher to reach their first final since 1913.
+In the semi-finals at Leeds Road, Huddersfield, they faced the Third Division South giant killers Millwall, who were the first team from that level to reach the last four since the Third Division formation in 1920.
+Millwall had scored 22 goals in six consecutive wins in their Cup run, including home wins against First Division teams Chelsea, Derby County and Manchester City, with their captain and inside-forward Dave Mangnall scoring nine of the goals.
+Mangnall made a late recovery from a thigh injury to start in the semi-final, and opened the scoring ain the first ten minutes, but Sunderland replied with goals from Gurney and Gallacher, securing a win and leading the team to their first final since 1913.